-Step No. Procedure On-premise Microsoft Azure

-16 Registering the EX- See Registering the li- Same as "On-premise"

-PRESSCLUSER license cense in the Installation

-and Configuration Guide.

-17 Creating a cluster: Set- See "Creating the con- The COM heartbeat,

-ting the heartbeat method figuration data of a 2- BMC heartbeat, and

-node cluster" in Creat- DISK heartbeat cannot

-ing the cluster configu- be used.

-ration data in the Instal-

-lation and Configuration

-Guide.

-18 Creating a cluster: The network partition See either of the

-.0 Setting the NP resolution resolution resource is following depending on

-processing used. the load balancer to use:

-See the following: See "5.3.

-"Creating the Configuring the

-configuration data EXPRESSCLUS-

-of a 2-node TER settings" in

-cluster" in this guide.

-Creating the See "6.3.

-cluster Configuring the

-configuration data EXPRESSCLUS-

-in the Installation TER settings" in

-and Configuration this guide.

-Guide.

-"Network partition

-resolution

-resources details"

-in the Reference

-Guide.
+Step No. Procedure On-premise Microsoft Azure 15 Registering the EX- See "Registering the li- Same as "On-premise" PRESSCLUSER license cense" in the Installation and Configuration Guide.
+16 Creating a cluster: Set- See "Creating the config- The COM heartbeat, ting the heartbeat method uration data of a node BMC heartbeat, and cluster". in "Creating DISK heartbeat cannot the cluster configuration be used. data" in the Installation and Configuration Guide.

-Step No. Procedure On-premise Microsoft Azure 19 Creating a cluster: Creating a failover group and monitor resource See "Creating the configuration data of a 2-node cluster" in Creating the cluster configuration data in the Installation and Configuration Guide.
-See the following in addition to the description of "On-premise."
-"Understanding Azure probe port resources" in the Reference Guide.
-"Understanding Azure probe port monitor resources" in the Reference Guide.
-"Understanding Azure load balance monitor resources" in the Reference Guide.
-"Understanding Azure load balance monitor resources" in the Reference Guide.
-See either of the following depending on the load balancer to use: See "5.3.
+Step No. Procedure On-premise Microsoft Azure 17 Creating a cluster: Setting the NP resolution processing The network partition resolution resource is used.
+See the following: - "Creating the configuration data of a node cluster" in "Creating the cluster configuration data". in the Installation and Configuration Guide - "Network partition resolution resolution resources details" in the Reference Guide.
+See either of the following depending on the load balancer to use: - See "5.3.
+Configuring the EXPRESSCLUSTER settings" in this guide See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.
-See "6.3.
+18 Creating a failover group and monitor resource See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
+See the following in addition to the description of "On-premise." - "Understanding Azure probe port resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide.
+See either of the following depending on the load balancer to use: - See "5.3.
+Configuring the EXPRESSCLUSTER settings" in this guide. - See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.